-Jervis Langdon, Jr. was born on January 28, 1905 in Elmira, New York.
+Jervis Langdon, Jr. was born in 1905 in Elmira, New York.
 Following graduation from Cornell University in 1927, Langdon launched his railroad career in an entry-level position with the Lehigh Valley.
 But upon the advice of his uncle, who was the road’s president, Langdon returned to Cornell to earn a law degree.
 As a young lawyer for the Lehigh, he focused mostly on tax work but joined the New York Central (NYC) as a general attorney in 1934, taking a similar assignment at the Chesapeake & Ohio (C&O), in 1936.
 His considerable skills prompted the company to promote him in 1941 to the position of Assistant Vice-President-Traffic.
 Following distinguished war service in the Pacific, Langdon resumed his career with the NYC as a commerce lawyer.

 Then in 1947, he became special counsel on rate issues for the Southern Freight Association, assuming the chair of the newly-launched Association of Southeastern Railroads (ASER), a regional trade group, five years later.
 Langdon became highly visible during his tenure at ASER, contributing to professional and trade publications, serving as editor-in-chief of the ICC’s Practitioners’ Journal, and speaking to industry groups and legislative bodies.